 Protecting Water Quality

-- Drop off unused or expired prescription drugs in the lobby of the Castle Rock Police Dept., 100 Perry St., during regular business hours.
+- Drop off unused or expired prescription drugs in the lobby of the Castle Rock Police Department, 100 Perry St., during regular business hours.

 - Use fertilizers sparingly.
-If over-applied, rain carries away the excess nutrients not needed by the plants and washes them to the nearest waterway, causing excess algae growth that uses up vital oxygen for fish.
+If over-applied, rain carries away the excess nutrients the plants do not need and washes them to the nearest waterway, causing excess algae growth that uses up vital oxygen for fish.

 - Don’t wash lawn and yard clippings into the street and drains.
 The excess phosphorous and nitrogen are too much for the natural stream to handle and are harmful to wildlife.